-Best outdoor speakers 2020: What if we could take our music with us without having to compromise on sound quality or worry about what the weather is going to be like?
-Well, that’s the promise of an outdoor speaker.
+The best outdoor speaker allows users to take their music out of the home without having to compromise on sound quality or worry about what the weather is going to be like.

 - Best outdoor speaker battery: Ultimate Ears Wonderboom 2

 - Best smart outdoor speaker: B&O Beosound A1 2nd Gen

 - Best rugged outdoor speaker: Marshall Emberton

 - Best value outdoor speaker: Tribit Stormbox Micro

 - Best outdoor travel speaker: JBL Xtreme 2

 - Best outdoor rugged speaker: JBL Charge 3

 - Best small outdoor speaker: Ultimate Ears Wonderboom

 - Best outdoor speaker with bass: Marshall Tufton